Eric Holder is trending because the Joe Biden campaign is laser-like focused on becoming the divider-in-chief

 That wouldn’t be exploiting a tragedy for political purposes, would it?

-Anyway, the is help available for the Democrat presidential candidate who might have forgotten about a certain former Justice Department.
+Anyway, there is help available for the Democrat presidential candidate who might have forgotten about a certain former Justice Department.

 "The Department has concluded that Darren Wilson’s actions do not constitute prosecutable violations under the applicable federal criminal civil rights statute."